OM-MADE/OM-MADE/README.md

 OM-MADE is an open-source progam written in Python v3.
 It is designed to simulate one-dimensional solute transport in multiple exchanging conduits and storage zones.

 If you use OM-MADE, please cite the following reference :
 "Tinet A.J., Collon P., Philippe C., Dewaide L., Hallet V. (Subm.).
-OM-MADE: an open-source program to simulate one-dimensional solute transport in multiple exchanging conduits and storage zones. "
+OM-MADE: an open-source program to simulate one-dimensional solute transport in multiple exchanging conduits and storage zones.
+Computers & Geosciences, Subm. "

 This paper details all technical aspects of OM-MADE, the hypothesis, the equations, the numerical schemes and the validations made against analytical and numerical solutions.

+You can access a more detailed documentation on description, installation and input parameters in the User's documentation (OMMADE_Doc.pdf: https://github.com/OM-MADE/OM-MADE/blob/master/OMMADE_Doc.pdf)

 # Installation